-CHM 151 General Chemistry I 3 3 0 4
+CHM 151 General Chemistry I

-Prerequisites: Satisfactory placement or ENG 002 (Tier 1); Satisfactory placement or MAT 003 (Tier 3)
+Prerequisites: Satisfactory placement or MAT 003 (Tier 3)

 This course covers fundamental principles and laws of chemistry.
 Topics include measurement, atomic and molecular structure, periodicity, chemical reactions, chemical bonding, stoichiometry, thermochemistry, gas laws, and solutions.
 Upon completion, students should be able to demonstrate an understanding of fundamental chemical laws and concepts as needed in CHM 152.
 This course has been approved for transfer under the CAA and ICAA as a universal general education transfer component course (UGETC) in Natural Science-AA/AS.